About this scholarship

 - $1,875 per semester is available for a four year program

-- Attained a minimum ATAR ranking of 75 or equivalent
+- Minimum GPA: attained a minimum ATAR ranking of 75 or equivalent

 - A written statement of approximately 750-1,000 words outlining:

-- level and quality of extracurricular activities and community participation (including employment, work experience, volunteering, sporting and other community activities undertaken)
+- Describe your extra curricular activities (including employment, work experience, volunteering, sporting and other community activities undertaken), why you do them and what you gain from them.

 - A 3-4 year plan